ConorB513/BST-Translator/README.md

 # Binary Search Tree Translator

-Translator application that stores pairs of words and their translation in a binary search tree.
+Translator application that stores words and their translation in a binary search tree.

 ## Description